 9/25/1923 (Browns at Red Sox) - Brownie Homer Ezzell’s shoe was torn when he was spiked.
 While he went to change shoes, Pat Collins ran for Ezzell and scored a run.

-4/27/1924 (White Sox at Tigers) - During a double steal in the top of the sixth inning, Willie Kamm of Chicago collided with Tigers shortstop Bill Rigney, who stepped in front of Kamm to catch the throw.
+4/27/1924 (White Sox at Tigers) - During a double steal in the top of the sixth inning, Willie Kamm of Chicago collided with Tigers shortstop Topper Rigney, who stepped in front of Kamm to catch the throw.
 Their heads bumped and both fell to the ground.
 Kamm, although dazed, crawled to the bag before second baseman Del Pratt could retrieve the ball and tag Kamm and Earl Sheely scored on the play.
-Kamm discovered that he had been spiked on the play so manager Detroit Ty Cobb allowed Bibb Falk to run for Kamm while he was being patched up.
+Kamm discovered that he had been spiked on the play so Detroit manager Ty Cobb allowed Bibb Falk to run for Kamm while he was being patched up.

 6/13/1924 (Senators at Browns) - Norm McMillan of the Browns was hit on the hand by a pitch and Pat Collins ran for him.
 McMillan returned to the field in the next inning to his position at second base.